 ✔ Desktop.
 This is something I am also guilty of.
 Even though I keep each project in its own folder, my desktop is still overcrowded with them.
 Every time I clean my desktop, I feel refreshed and happier.
 Or at least less overwhelmed.

 ✔ Surroundings.
 Are you working in an open office?
 Is your home office too noisy?
 Put some headphones on or try a set of earplugs.
 Is it too hot or too cold?
 Control the temperature.
 Make the room more comfortable and you will instantly see better results.

 ✔ Phone.
-It’s not always an option to keep your phone off in work hours.
+It’s not always an option to keep your phone off during work hours.
 Especially if you’re expecting a call from a colleague or client.
-But do you really need internet?
+But do you really need the Internet?
 Try turning your mobile internet connectivity off for a while.
 No social media notifications and no emails?
 No problem.

 ✔ Internet access.
 Keeping your phone offline may not be enough.
 If you get easily distracted by social media, block it on your computer.
 You can do that by using StayFocusd, SelfControl, FocusMe, etc. The more distractions you block, the more productive you will get.